cmrivers/epipy/docs/FAQ.md

 -----
 ###What is epipy?

 Epipy is a python package for epidemiology.
-It contains (or will contain...) tools for analyzing and visualizing epidemiology data.
+It contains tools for analyzing and visualizing epidemiology data.

 ###What is a case tree plot?

-I came up with case tree plots as a way to visualize zoonotic disease.
+Case tree plots are primarily a visualization of zoonotic disease transmission.
-However, it can also be used to visualizing environmentally-acquired dieases, or anything that emerges multiple times, is passed from person to person, and then dies out.
-Tweets and retweets might be a useful non-epi example.
+However, they can also be used to visualizing environmentally-acquired dieases, or anything that emerges multiple times, is passed from person to person, and then dies out.

 ###How do I read a case tree plot?